-iAwards submissions are accepted from innovators across the whole Australian economy, whether you are an individual, a group, a government or private organisation, or a student.
+iAwards entries are accepted from innovators across the whole Australian economy, whether you are an individual, a group, a government or private organisation, or a student.

-In order to ensure your nomination stands out from the crowd, follow this helpful advice:
+In order to ensure your entry stands out from the crowd, follow this helpful advice:

 Choose your category

-As part of your submission, you will be asked to respond to the specific criteria for your selected category.
+As part of your submission, you will be asked to respond to the specific criteria for your selected categories.

 Collect the necessary information

 We will need the contact details for two referees, a project representative and a media/PR representative, so it would be useful to start collecting these details now.
 We also need you to tell us who is involved in the project e.g. team members, partner organisations etc. As part of your entry, you'll need to upload a video clip that succinctly encapsulates the innovation/project.
 Video clips are passed on to iAwards judges for consideration as a part of your entry.
 Videos should be no more than 60 seconds long, and while they should be as engaging and interesting as possible, there is no expectation they are professionally produced - clips filmed on smart phones or similar are encouraged.